The 26 Best Things to do in Loreto

 Loreto is great for diving and snorkelling

-This quiet hike through the Sierra de la Giganta mountains is popular with adventure lovers and anyone who wants to get out into nature.
-The 0.8 mile (1.3km) out-and-back trail does contain a bit of bouldering but there are safety ropes along the way.
+The 0.8-mile (1.3km) out-and-back Tabor Canyon Trail does contain a bit of bouldering but there are safety ropes along the way.
 There are several sections with more than one route, but so long as you’re following the stream you’ll reach some beautiful freshwater pools at the end.
+If you’re unsure of doing it yourself, or you don’t have a car, you can join this highly-rated Tabor Canyon guided tour which includes transfers and snacks.

 Loreto is surrounded by dusty mountains and cacti

-14) Go kayaking or paddle boarding
+17. Go kayaking or paddle boarding

 Water sports are one of the most adventurous things to do in Loreto and there are plenty of places to hire paddleboards or kayaks.
 You can paddle out into the bay and enjoy views of the town with the surrounding mountains as a cool backdrop.
 Keep an eye out for marine life such as sea turtles, which can also be spotted swimming around in the shallow waters.